 EOC volunteers must be cognizant that any information learned in the EOC, about an incident; is confidential and not to be divulged in public.
-Volunteers and the Mayor and Council must not discuss the status of an incident with the public or media unless they are assigned to do so by the Information Officer.
+Volunteers and the local authority must not discuss the status of an incident with the public or media unless they are assigned to do so by the Information Officer.